 The Battle of Arras is often overlooked, but at the end of 38 days of fighting in the spring of 1917, along a front stretching 20 kilometres from Vimy Ridge to the plain of Bullecourt, 300,000 personnel on both sides were listed as wounded, missing or dead.
 The British Army suffered an average of 4,000 wounded and killed every day - the highest average daily casualty rate of any British offensive on the Western Front.
-For many, their experiences at Arras were the most brutal of the war.Most visitors travel around the battlefields by car or bus; however, on our tours we rarely see other vehicles on the lanes we use to traverse the area.
+For many, their experiences at Arras were the most brutal of the war.As part of this tour, we explore the German retreat to the Hindenburg Line as heavily featured in the epic war file ‘1917’

-•Cabaret Rouge British Cemetery•Vimy Memorial and trenches•Lichfield Crater•Wellington Tunnels•Hindenburg Line•Vis-en-Artois•Alf Razzell’s story•Arras Memorial
+•Cabaret Rouge British Cemetery•Vimy Memorial and trenches•Lichfield Crater•Hindenburg Line•Vis-en-Artois•Arras Memorial

 Our tour starts near the historical market town of Arras; the frontline for much of